kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

           image: jakousa/dwk-app1:b7fc18de2376da80ff0cfc72cf581a9f94d10e64
 ```

 <text-box name="Text editor of choice" variant="hint">
-  I personally use vscode to create these yaml files.
+  I personally use Visual studio code to create these yaml files.
 It has helpful autofill, definitions, and syntax check for Kubernetes with the extension Kubernetes by Microsoft.
 Even now it helpfully warns us that we haven't defined resource limitations.
 I won't care about that warning yet, but you can figure it out if you want to.
 </text-box>

-This looks a lot like the docker-compose.yamls we have previously written.
+This looks a lot like the docker-compose.yaml files we have previously written.
 Let's ignore what we don't know for now, which is mainly labels, and focus on the things that we know:

 - We're declaring what kind it is (kind: Deployment)
 - We're declaring it a name as metadata (name: hashgenerator-dep)